-Your coach may be equipped with a water heater bypass valve for easier winterization of waterlines using RV antifreeze.
-See table at the end of this section for valve location.
+Your coach may be equipped with a Water Heater Bypass valve for easier winterization of waterlines using RV antifreeze.
+See "Water System Drain Valve Locations Chart" at the end of this section for location on your model.

-Turn the handle as shown to either bypass or flow through the water heater.
+Turn the handle as shown to either "bypass" or "flow" through the water heater.

-Leave bypass valve handle in NORMAL FLOW position if draining water and blowing out waterlines.
+Leave Water Heater Bypass valve handle in NORMAL FLOW position if draining water and blowing out waterlines.
 Place in BYPASS position ONLY when using antifreeze solution in waterlines.